This information updated July 9, 2019

 We will consider your product if you are following an INDUSTRY BEST PRACTICE.
 If you have what you feel is a valid 3rd party approval document, or can provide other data, please submit this when applying.

-Approval to exhibit will proceed on a case-by-case basis, overseen by our board-authorized scrutineer, which we call: the “Certification Oversight Sub-Committee.”
+Approval to exhibit will proceed on a case-by-case basis, overseen by our board-authorized scrutineers, which we call: the “Certification Oversight Sub-Committee.”

-Trade Associations, Services, Groups, Movements, Product Categories, Methodolgies, Belief Systems – without ‘organic’ in their title
+Trade Associations, Services, Groups, Movements, Product Categories, Methodologies, Belief Systems – without ‘organic’ in their title

-Annually we get applications from groups with no link to organic business.
-If you feel you belong in the 2017 Organic Trade Show, send a statement now confirming your relationship to organic foods, organic farming, organic processing, etc. For instance: “as an educational body, we support organic food promotion as a way to enhance human nutrition…” or “our work supports sustainable food production.”
+Annually we get applications from groups, entities or movements with no visible link to any organic business.
+If you want to be in the 2020 Organic Trade Show, send a statement now confirming your relationship to organic foods, organic farming, organic processing, etc. For instance: “as an educational body, we support organic food promotion as a way to enhance human nutrition…” or “our work supports sustainable food production in these ways…”

 Comments / Concerns

-Your written comments/concerns will go to the Certification Oversight Sub-Committee for review.
+Your written comments/concerns on any of the above will go to the Certification Oversight Sub-Committee for review.
 We have sincerely tried to cover every eventuality but you may be a SPECIAL CASE, organically speaking… so please tell us about it, with full details.
-Organically yours !
+Organically yours!

 Tomás Nimmo – Conference Manager